awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 ### Your payment method<a name="closure-payment"></a>

 We charge you through your designated payment method for any usage fees incurred before you closed your AWS account\.
 We might issue you any refunds that are due through that same payment method\.
 If you have active subscriptions, even after your account is closed, you might continue to be charged for the subscription until the subscription expires or is sold according to the terms governing the subscription\.
-If you're charged, you're charged through your dersignated payment method\.
+If you're charged, you're charged through your designated payment method\.
 This situation might apply to you if, for example, you have a Reserved Instance that you pay for on a monthly basis\.
 These charges and refunds might occur after you close your account\.

 In addition, if you reopen your account, you might be charged for the cost of running AWS services during the post\-closure period\.
 This is specifically for any services that you didn't terminate before closing your account\.

 **Important**
 Closing your AWS account doesn't affect payment methods that you use on Amazon\.com or other Amazon websites\.

+### Accounts protected by MFA<a name="mfa-closure"></a>

+If you've turned on [multi\-factor authentication \(MFA\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) on your AWS account root user, or configured an [MFA device on an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_sign-in-mfa.html), the MFA isn't removed automatically when you close the account\.
+If you choose to leave the MFA turned on during the 90 days post\-closure period, keep the virtual hardware MFA device active until the post\-closure period expired in case you need to access the account during that time\.

+You have the option to [turn off the MFA device](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_disable.html) before closing the account\.
+MFA devices for [IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html#id_users_deleting) must be deleted by the account administrator\.

 ### On\-Demand charges<a name="on-demand-closure"></a>